 - 1. The auditors' report expresses an unmodified opinion on the financial statements of the Jackson Parish Sales Tax Collection Agency. - 2.
-The audit disclosed no material weaknesses in internal control. - 3.
-The audit disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards. - II.
+The audit disclosed one material weakness in internal control. - 3.
+The audit disclosed two instances of noncompliance that is required to be reported under Government Auditing Standards.

+II.
 Findings in Accordance with Government Auditing Standards